Mohammadsuhael/Develop-a-Convolutional-Deep-Neural-Network-for-Image-Classification/README.md

 To develop a convolutional deep neural network (CNN) for image classification and to verify the response for new images.

 ##   PROBLEM STATEMENT AND DATASET
- Develop a convolutional deep neural network (CNN) for image classification and to verify the response for new images.
-## Neural Network Model
+Image classification is a fundamental task in computer vision where an input image is assigned to one of several predefined classes.
+The objective of this experiment is to build and train a Convolutional Neural Network (CNN) using a labeled image dataset and evaluate its performance using accuracy, confusion matrix, and classification report.## Neural Network Model
 <img width="1024" height="751" alt="image" src="https://github.com/user-attachments/assets/93bdbae8-0b65-4055-b259-4f5163e8cdfb" />

 ## DESIGN STEPS